 1. Move Credit Cards to Liabilities

-If you don’t like the standard accounting terminology, you can now rename anything at the Category level in your Account Tree.
-Terminology like Surplus or Deficit can easily been renamed.
+Another scenario would be the change of standard accounting terminology.
+You can now rename anything at the Header level in your Account Tree.
+Your accounting system may have technical terms to suit compliance needs but an Account Tree can have more friendly headers that mean something to your audience.
 This includes the running totals like Income, Expense, Gross, Profit, Net Profit, etc. Change them to the wording that your audience is familiar with and make it easier for them to read and understand the reports.

 4. Contribution Margin

 While the standard Profit & Loss layout of Income, Cost of Sales, Gross Profit, Expenses, Operating Profit works well for many businesses, some want more.
 Especially in retail and manufacturing, it’s common to split the expenses into variable and fixed costs.
 The P & L would then show Income, Cost of Sales, Gross Profit, Variable Expenses, Contribution Margin, Fixed Expenses, Operating Profit.